chalin/website/hot-reload.md

 app continues to execute from where it was prior to running the hot reload command.
 The code is updated and execution continues.

+## Understanding when a full app restart is needed

 A code change has a visible effect only if the modified Dart code is run again after the change.
 The following section describes common code patterns where the modified code will _not_ run again after hot reload.

-## Troubleshooting hot reload

-When you start working with hot reload and using it frequently, you'll likely encounter the types of code changes that might need a full app restart:

-*   Changing the `main()` method of the app
-*   Initializing global variables
-*   Initializing static fields

-You can adapt your code to work around the above cases so that hot reload is still an option, for example by evaluating an initialization expression after making a change.
-To do this in IntelliJ, you could select the `reinitialize` option from the context menu in a field declaration.
-Without adaptations, however, hot reload will generate an exception in these cases.

-This section gives detailed examples of edge cases for hot reload where there is no active call stack in the Dart VM.
-They apply to most Flutter app development cycles.
-Other subtle interactions that can occur when there is an active call stack (such as when an animation is in progress) are not covered here.

-### Recent UI change is excluded

-Even when a hot reload operation appears successful and generates no exceptions, some code changes might not be visible in the refreshed UI.
-This behavior is common after changes to the app's `main()` method.

 As a general rule, if the modified code is downstream of the root widget's build method, then hot reload behaves as expected.
 However, if the modified code won't be re-executed as a result of rebuilding the widget tree, then you won't see its effects after hot reload.
+Some common cases for this includes:

+*   Changing the `main()` method of the app
+*   Changing initialization of global variables & static fields
+*   Previous state is combined with new code

+### Changing the `main()` method of the app

+In Dart, the `main()` method is executed just once, when the app starts for the first time.
 For example, consider the following code:

 ```
 import 'package:flutter/material.dart';